BrandArrowLeftBack to Insights

 Reserve margins measure the amount of spare capacity available above peak demand, and are a proxy for overcapacity.
 Southeast Asia power planners typically target 25-30% reserve margin levels.
 The average across Indonesia’s five main grid networks is 49%.
 In Java-Bali, Indonesia’s largest and most populous island province, reserve margins are almost 60%.

 The problem is particularly acute on Java-Bali’s Banten subregional network, where reserve margins are 127% more than peak demand.
 Banten is home to 8.8 GW of coal plant capacity, of which 7.3 GW would be prioritised for early closure under Early Coal Retirement.
-FEO was configured to reduce reserve margins to 35% by 2030 to drive out excess capacity and improve system efficiency while ensuring a safe generation margin to meet peak demand in all scenarios.
+Our model was configured to reduce reserve margins to 35% by 2030 to drive out excess capacity and improve system efficiency while ensuring a safe generation margin to meet peak demand in all scenarios.

 Pivot to PV power